Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Conclusion

 These findings establish robust structure-property relationships for polypeptide SAMs, directly linking chiral composition and molecular orientation to supramolecular order.
 The identified interaction motifs are critical not only for structural stability but also have profound implications for electronic and spintronic properties.
 The precise control over dipole orientation and intermolecular coupling, dictated by the identified low-energy configurations, represents a key factor modulating the Chiral-Induced Spin Selectivity (CISS) effect, explaining variations in magnetoresistance between different SAM phases.

-In summary, this work moves beyond phenomenological description to provide a predictive molecular model for chiral peptide self-assembly.
-The insights gained form a solid foundation for rational design of peptide-based materials with tailored supramolecular order and enhanced spintronic functionality.
+In summary, this work moves beyond a phenomenological description to provide a predictive molecular model for chiral peptide self-assembly.
+The insights gained form a solid foundation for the rational design of peptide-based materials with tailored supramolecular order.
 Future work will integrate these structural models with charge transport calculations to explicitly unravel the mechanism of spin-selective conduction in these complex, yet elegantly ordered, biomolecular systems.

 The methodological approach presented here---systematically parametrizing interactions of isolated helical dimers to construct effective potentials for SAM films---is broadly applicable and can be extended to other polypeptide systems.
-Of particular interest are peptides adopting non-$\alpha$-helical structures, such as poly-proline helices, where intrinsic rotational symmetry may not coincide with hexagonal substrate packing patterns.
+Of particular interest are peptides adopting non-$\alpha$-helical structures.
 In such systems, geometric frustration effects may emerge even in enantiopure monolayers, potentially leading to novel supramolecular architectures beyond the hexagonal and rectangular phases observed for $\alpha$PA.
-Furthermore, the generated effective potentials can be employed in kinetic Monte Carlo or molecular dynamics simulations to probe non-equilibrium dynamics of SAM formation, providing insights into nucleation, growth kinetics, and domain boundary formation.
+Furthermore, the generated effective potentials can be employed in kinetic Monte Carlo or molecular dynamics simulations to probe non-equilibrium kinetics of SAM formation, providing insights into nucleation, growth kinetics, and domain boundary formation.